rfennell/AzurePipelines/Extensions/GenerateReleaseNotes/readme.md

-1.6 - Added parameter to limit release notes generation in a release to only primary artifact 2.0 - Added support to look back to through prior releases to last successful deployment 2.1 - Made the text that is shown when there is no WI or Changeset/Commit 2.2 - PR From @gregpakes - Made generate markdown available as output variable
+1.6 - Added parameter to limit release notes generation in a release to only primary artifact 2.0 - Added support to look back to through prior releases to last successful deployment 2.1 - Made the text that is shown when there is no WI or Changeset/Commit 2.2 - PR from @gregpakes - Made generate markdown available as output variablefrom 2.3 - PR from @yermax - Fixed bug that defaultcreds not being passed to all functions
+      Fixed bug that only first line of generate markdown available in output variable

 This task generates a markdown release notes file based on a template passed into the tool.
 The output report being something like the following: